edgexfoundry/device-sdk-c/docs/configuration.md

 ConnectRetries | Int | Number of times to attempt to contact core-data and core-metadata when starting up.
 StartupMsg | String | Message to log on successful startup.
-CheckInterval | String | The checking interval to request if registering with Consul
+CheckInterval | String | The checking interval to request if registering with Consul ServerBindAddr | String | The interface on which the service's REST server should listen.
+By default the server listens on all available interfaces.

 ## Clients section